agilecrm/ios-sdk/README.md

 2. iOS 8.3 tested platform

 3. Setting domain name and API key

+4. You can pull all code from the git or just copy method from `https://github.com/agilecrm/ios-sdk/blob/master/iOSFile/AgileSDK/AgileSDK/ViewController.m`  and test directly with your domain,email and rest api key

 ![Finding domain name, email and API key] (https://raw.githubusercontent.com/agilecrm/c-sharp-api/master/AgileCRMapi.png)